-2.0 has significantly enhanced the support for happenings, and has provided a clearer separation between physical and raw memory.
-The interfaces for Happening, Timer, and POSIXSignal are now unified under ActiveEvent.
-This means that both Happening and POSIXSignal, like Timer are now subclasses of AsyncEventHandler.
+Version 2.0 has significantly enhanced the support for happenings, and has provided a clearer separation between physical and raw memory.
+The interfaces for Happening, Timer, and POSIXSignal, as well as the new POSIXRealtimeSignal, are now unified under ActiveEvent.
+This means that Happening, POSIXSignal, and POSIXRealtimeSignal, like Timer are now subclasses of AsyncBaseEvent.
 As described in Chapter 8, ActiveEvent provides a common light-weight means of notifying that its event has occurred.
 Unlike fire(), where dispatching of the associated handlers is done in context of the caller, an ActiveEvent separates this notification that the event occurred, its triggering, from the dispatching by providing its own execution context for the dispatching.
-As with Timer, each class has its own ActiveEventDispatcher: HappeningDispatcher, POSIXSignalDispatcher, and TimeDispatcher.
-Finally, support for POSIX realtime signals is provided by POSIXRealtimeSignal with its associated dispatcher.
+As with Timer, each class has its own ActiveEventDispatcher: HappeningDispatcher, TimeDispatcher, POSIXSignalDispatcher, and POSIXRealtimeSignalDispatcher.